Balan Wonderworld: Development

 Balan Wonderworld was the first collaboration between director Yuji Naka and artist Naoto Ohshima since Sonic Adventure (1998).

 Balan Wonderworld is the debut project from Balan Company, a Square Enix subsidiary brand founded in 2018 by Sonic the Hedgehog and Nights into Dreams creator Yuji Naka to bring together internal and external production staff.
 Naka described Balan Company as a collective of designers and artists focusing on genres outside the norms of Square Enix.
 It was developed by Arzest, a company which had previously co-developed multiple projects for Nintendo and Mistwalker.
 A key staff member at Arzest was Naoto Ohshima, known for his work as a Sega artist who created the designs for Sonic the Hedgehog and Doctor Eggman.
 When Naka joined Square Enix in January 2018, he considered making social mobile games but was encouraged by Shinji Hashimoto to make action games for the new market, which was seeing a resurgence in classic action and platform games.
 Naka approached Ohshima and Arzest about a collaboration.
 It was the first collaboration between Naka and Ohshima since Sonic Adventure in 1998.

 Naka was given the go-ahead for the project by Square Enix due to his experience with platforming and action games but was told it was his "one chance" at the genre with them.
 The game was described as a fusion of multiple popular styles of platform games aimed at as wide an audience as possible.
 Describing their approach to production, Ohshima compared it to an earlier less structured style, where features and adjustments continued past the halfway point of production.
 Development began in July 2018.
 The game was co-produced by Ohshima and Square Enix's Noriyoshi Fujimoto.
 Late in development, the team shifted to working remotely due to the COVID-19 pandemic.

-Naka said that he was removed as director six months before the game's release after complaining over its state, and that Arzest had submitted it with unaddressed bugs.
+Naka said that he was removed as director six months before the release after complaining over its state, and that Arzest had submitted it with unaddressed bugs.
 He said the decision to remove him was made by the producer and other senior product staff.
 Naka felt Balan Wonderworld was released in an unfinished state.
 In a report following Naka's 2022 arrest for insider trading, an anonymous employee said Naka made unreasonable work demands, wanted Arzest to work an additional two months for free to address his problems, and treated staff abusively during the conflicts prior to his removal.